austin-1/recipes/seafood/README.md

 The collar of salmon is full of flavorful meat that stays succulent when broiled.
 This dish pairs the rich taste of salmon collars with a bold soy-ginger sauce, making it a delicious and easy meal.

 ## &#127844; Shrimp

 ### [Baked Frogmore Stew](baked-frogmore-stew.adoc)
 Oven-Baked Frogmore Stew is a delightful and easy twist on the traditional Lowcountry boil, featuring shrimp, sausage, potatoes, and corn all baked to perfection.

 ### [Baked Shrimp Fondue](baked-shrimp-fondue.adoc)
-A delightful blend of shrimp, bell peppers, and onions seasoned and baked to perfection with a crispy cheese fondue topping.
-This easy recipe is perfect for a flavorful appetizer or main course.
+A delightful blend of shrimp, bell peppers, and onions seasoned and baked to perfection in scallop shells with a crispy cheese fondue topping.
+This easy recipe is perfect for a flavorful appetizer or main course. course.

 ### [Cajun Shrimp &amp; Cod Stew](cajun-shrimp-cod-stew.adoc)
 This hearty Cajun stew features tender shrimp and cod in a flavorful broth with vegetables and spices, making it a perfect dish for a comforting meal.